 - First Peoples' culture, beliefs, languages and practices

 Upon the completion of this topic you should:

-a) be aware of the impact of historical events and b) form an understanding of the implications that these events have on the contemporary health status of Australia’s First Peoples.
+b) be able to describe the implications that these events have on the contemporary health status of Australia’s First Peoples.

 History and some implications for First Peoples health